 What is the treatment for a ruptured Achilles tendon?

 This condition should be diagnosed and treated as soon as possible because prompt treatment probably improves recovery.
-You may need to be referred urgently to see a doctor in an orthopaedic department or accident and emergency department.
+You may need to be referred urgently to see a doctor in an orthopaedic department or A&E department.
 Meanwhile, if a torn (ruptured) Achilles tendon is suspected, you should not put any weight on that foot, so do not walk on it at all.